-Special elections on initiated or referred ordinances shall be held as required by this Charter and not inconsistent with State law.
-No ordinance on the same subject as an initiated ordinance that has been defeated or on the same subject as a referred ordinance that has been approved at any election may be initiated by the voters within two (2)

-years from the date of that election.
+Special elections on initiated or referred ordinances shall be held as required by this Charter and not inconsistent with state law.
+No ordinance on the same subject as an initiated ordinance that has been defeated or on the same subject as a referred ordinance that has been approved at any election may be initiated by the voters within two (2) years from the date of that election.

-Section 6.08. - Ballot Form and Results of Elections.
+Section 6.08.
+Ballot Form and Results of Elections.
 The ballot used in voting upon an initiated or referred ordinance shall state the caption of the ordinance and below the caption shall set forth on separate lines the words: "For the Ordinance" and "Against the Ordinance."
 Any number of ordinances may be voted upon at the same election in accordance with the provisions of this Charter.
 An ordinance submitted and receiving an affirmative majority of the votes cast shall then become effective as an ordinance of the City.
-An ordinance so adopted may be repealed or amended at any time after the expiration of two (2) years by an affirmative vote offive (5) or more of the City Council Members.
+An ordinance so adopted may be repealed or amended at any time after the expiration of two (2) years by an affirmative vote of five (5) or more of the City Council Members.
 A referred ordinance that is not approved by a majority of the voters is repealed.

-Section 6.09. - Franchise Ordinances Exempt From Initiative and Referendum.
+Section 6.09.
+Franchise Ordinances Exempt from Initiative and Referendum.
 Franchise ordinances of the City are exempt from Initiative and Referendum petitions.

-Section 6.10. - Power of Recall.
+Section 6.10.
+Power of Recall.
 The people of the City reserve the power to recall any elected officer of the City and may exercise the power by filing with the City Secretary a petition stating cause for the removal of the elected officer.
-Such petitions shall be signed by at least thirty percent (30%) of the registered voters of the City.
+Such petitions shall be signed by the greater of either five hundred (500) registered voters or ten percent (10%) of the registered voters of the City registered to vote at the last general election.
 Within fifteen (15) business days after a recall petition is filed, the City Secretary shall determine whether it is properly signed by the requisite number of registered voters residing within the City and shall verify the petition as sufficient or insufficient.
 If the certificate of the City Secretary shows a Recall Petition to be insufficient, the City Secretary shall notify in writing the persons filing the petition.
 The written notification shall detail the defects that must be corrected if the petition is to be found sufficient.
-The petition may then be amended within fifteen (15) business days from the date of such notice by the filing of a supplementary petition and the submitting of a dditional papers that are signed and filed as prescribed for the original petition.
-Within fifteen (15) business days after the amended petition is then found to be insufficient, no further proceedings shall be had with regard to it.
+The petition may then be amended within fifteen (15) business days from the date of such notice by the filing of a supplementary petition and the submitting of additional papers that are signed and filed as prescribed for the original petition.
+Within fifteen (15) business days after the amendment is filed, the City Secretary shall examine the amended petition and certify as to its sufficiency.
+If the amended petition is then found to be insufficient, no further proceedings shall be had with regard to it.
 A separate petition shall be required for each officer to be recalled.

-Section 6.11. - Recall Election.

-If a Recall petition is certified by the City Secretary to be sufficient, the City Council shall order and hold an election within sixty (60) days or as soon thereafter as shall be permitted by State law to determine whether the officer shall be recalled.
+Section 6.11.
+Recall Election.
+If a Recall petition is certified by the City Secretary to be sufficient, the City Council shall order and hold an election within sixty (60) days or as soon thereafter as shall be permitted by state law to determine whether the officer shall be recalled.